“I never believed I was average, and that alone is a big reason I wasn’t.” -Arnold Schwarzenegger

 “You have to figure out what it takes to be on.
 When you have a setback or feel sluggish or mentally tired, you must find a way to recharge.”

-In the 1970s, Arnold found himself overwhelmed with bodybuilding, acting, buying real estate, and building construction.
+In the 1970s, Arnold found himself overwhelmed with his bodybuilding career, acting, buying real estate, and building construction.

-“A lot of things were coming together at once.
+“A lot of things came together at once.
 I was overloaded,” recalls Schwarzenegger.

 At that point, Arnold turned to meditation, something he has discussed in the past.
 For a year, he would meditate 20 minutes in the morning and another 20 minutes at night.
 Whereas many might find meditation beneficial for its ability to calm and destress, Arnold found another invaluable benefit that continues to help him today.